-Do you have a review of Nine Zero Hotel on your blog?
+Do you have a review of Nine Zero Hotel, a Kimpton Hotel on your blog?
 If you include the Citysearch image link (shown below) in your post, we'll automatically link to your review from the business profile page.
 Here's how our Linkback system works:

 The Linkback system is free and automatic.
 It's really that easy.